 Justice Krishna Iyer and Justice PN Bhagwati developed the concept of PIL which stands for Public Interest Litigation.
 This concept has been taken from the United States of America.
 Upendra Bakshi has recognized it as Social Interest Litigation.

 Rule of Locus Standi says, “a person whose right is violated will approach the court.”
 But in PIL this is not the case.

-Bandhua Mukti Morcha v Union of India
+2. Bandhua Mukti Morcha vs. Union of India

-In Faridcot, Haryana, there was a mine in which there were bonded labourers working in inhuman conditions and were not getting wages as prescribed in Minimum Wages Act.
+In Faridkot, Haryana, there was a mine in which there were bonded labourers working in inhuman conditions and were not getting wages as prescribed in the Minimum Wages Act.
 Supreme court held that if a labourer doesn’t get minimum wage, then it be considered as “forced labour.”

-MC Mehta v Union of India
+3. MC Mehta vs. Union of India

-Some guidelines were issued-
+Some guidelines were issued:-

-When PIL is treated through postcard, letter, newspaper etc by the Supreme Court then it is epistolary jurisdiction.
+What is Epistolary Jurisdiction: When PIL is treated through a postcard, letter, newspaper, etc. by the Supreme Court, then it is epistolary jurisdiction.
 Epistolary means “in the form of letters.”